-- Composition of the project team in terms of expertise, skills and responsibilities and appropriateness of the management structure. - Appropriateness of the budget and resources and their consistency with the work plan. - Transparency of the budget, i.e., the cost items should be sufficiently described. - Extent to which the project environmental impact is considered and mitigated, including through the use of green procurement.
-The use of recognised methods for the calculation of the project environmental footprint (e.g., Project Environmental Footprint (PEF) or Organizational Environmental Footprint (OEF) methods or similar ones22) or environmental management systems (e.g., Eco-Management and Audit Scheme (EMAS)) would be an asset. - Value for money of the proposal.
+- Composition of the project team in terms of expertise, skills and responsibilities and appropriateness of the management structure. - Appropriateness of the budget and resources and their consistency with the work plan. - Transparency of the budget, i.e. the cost items should be sufficiently described. - Extent to which the project environmental impact is considered and mitigated, including through the use of green procurement.
+The use of recognised methods for the calculation of the project environmental footprint (e.g. Project Environmental Footprint (PEF) or Organizational Environmental Footprint (OEF) methods or similar ones25) or environmental management systems (e.g. Eco-Management and Audit Scheme (EMAS)) would be an asset. (n/a for OAG PLP) - Value for money of the proposal.